1977 Chicago Loop derailment: Investigation and CTA response

 While "traces of THC" were found in one urine sample, "the extent to which [Martin] may have been under the influence of marijuana at the time of the accident could not be determined by tests."
 Subsequent investigation revealed that Martin had a poor safety record, including reading while operating the train, and was responsible for an earlier derailment, and he had a tendency to talk to passengers while driving the train.
-It is theorized that, having made the normal station stop before the curve, Martin had caused the restrictive cab signal caused by the train ahead to be overridden.
+It is theorized that having made the normal station stop before the curve, Martin had caused the restrictive cab signal caused by the train ahead to be overridden.
 Distracted, he then left the station at under 15 mph, which was slow enough not to trigger the automatic control, and then after the initial collision, panic or inertia caused him to move the Cineston controller forward resulting in the derailment.

+Martin was fired six months after the accident, with the official investigation later faulting him for the derailment.

 As a result of the accident, the CTA forbade motormen to proceed past a red signal "on sight" without first getting permission from the Control Center.
+The Evanston Express was re-routed to the inner loop from the outer loop and an iron beam was added to the elevated structure to ensure that a carriage could not fall off the elevated structure.
 2200 units 2289-2290 and 2000 units 2043-2044 were wrecked beyond repair and scrapped: all other trains involved were repaired and returned to service.